kkdey/aRchaic/README.md

 ## Citation

-Al-Asadi, H., Dey, K., Novembre, J. and Stephens, M., 2018.
+Al-Asadi, H.*, Dey, K.*, Novembre, J. and Stephens, M., 2018.
 Inference and visualization of DNA damage patterns using a grade of membership model. bioRxiv, p.327684.

 ## License